hamidgasmi/training.computerscience.cloud.aws/README.md

 		- They're deployed to an environment
 	- It doesn't contain a database because its environments are transitory

-- E.g., We can upload our application code and Beanstalk will create all required AWS infrastructure for us.
+- E.g., We can upload our application code and Beanstalk will create all required AWS infrastructure for us

 </details>